 - (if you are an undergraduate) discussing HEAR-able activities, such as the Sheffield Graduate Award

-- this does not have to be related to “problems”, for example, it might be discussing the transitions from school to university, between years and between university and the world of work
+- this does not have to be related to “problems”, for example, it might be discussing the transition from school to university, between years and between university and employment

-our Academic and Personal Tutor is the person who should be named as your academic referee.
+Your Personal & Academic Tutor is the person who should be named as your key academic referee.
 It is therefore in your interests to get to know him or her.
 S/he will make requests to see you throughout your studies – make sure you keep these appointments.
-The better your tutor knows you, the better equipped they will be to give you a meaningful reference when the time comes.
+The better your Personal & Academic Tutor knows you, the better equipped they will be to give you a meaningful reference when the time comes.
 The following points are suggested as good manners and good practice when asking members of staff (or indeed, anyone) for references.
-The School would like all students to follow this guide.
+The School of Law would like all students to follow this guide.

-- Provide your personal tutor with your current CV.
+- Provide your Personal & Academic Tutor with your current CV.

-- Keep your personal tutor well-informed about the jobs that you have applied for (provide a job description if possible) – if you would like your Tutor to provide a reference please advise them of the details of the position you have applied for.
+- Keep your Personal & Academic Tutor well-informed about the jobs that you have applied for (provide a job description if possible) – if you would like your Personal & Academic Tutor to provide a reference please advise them of the details of the position you have applied for.

-- Ideally provide a copy of any application to your personal tutor.
+- Ideally provide a copy of any application to your Personal & Academic Tutor.

-- Keep your personal tutor up-to-date with your progress, especially where a job has been offered or accepted.
+- Keep your Personal & Academic Tutor up-to-date with your progress, especially where a job has been offered or accepted.